 Drawing is the probity of art, said Ingres.
 Since drawing is the basis for constructing visual form, ART 110, 210, 310, and 312 constitute an ongoing drawing workshop available to all students every term.
-Focusing on close observation from nature and working primarily from
+Focusing on observation and working primarily from the life model, composition, proportion, space and volume are addressed within a context of contemporary artistic practice and theory.
+A variety of media including charcoal, ink, and collage are explored.
+ARTS; STAFF

-ART 113 Painting I
+AH ART 113 Painting I